 - Meter instruments

 - Disc brake master cylinder and caliper

+- Rear hub; If water gets inside the hub, the rear brake will not function until it dries out.

-- Under the fuel tank If water gets into the ignition coils or into the spark plug caps, the spark will jump through the water and be grounded out.
+- •Under the fuel tank; If water gets into the ignition coils or into the spark plug caps, the spark will jump through the water and be grounded out.
 When this happens, the motorcycle will not start and the affected parts must be wiped dry.

-- Front and rear wheel hubs
+- Front wheel hub

 - Steering pivot (steering stem head pipe)

 - Uni-trak link pivots

 - Swingarm pivot

-Ocoin operated, high pressure spray washers are not recommended.
+OCoin operated, high pressure spray washers are not recommended.
 The water may be forced into bearings and other components causing eventual failure from rust and corrosion.
 Some of the soaps which are highly alkaline leave a residue or cause spotting.